Winter Vacations Resort Listing Grid

 Eldora's proximity to Boulder and Denver is one of the reasons it's known as a "locals' mountain."?
 The fact that they have terrain to keep the whole family busy all day doesn't hurt either.
 The Eldora Nordic Center features a network of nearly 25 miles of peaceful cross-country ski and snowshoe trails just steps from the downhill ski area.

 Routinely in the shadow of its much larger neighbor, Steamboat, it's easy to forget Howelsen's pedigree.
 Open since 1915, it's the oldest ski area in Colorado, has the largest natural ski-jumping complex in North America and has long been a training ground for Olympic skiers.
-It's also one of the few resorts in Colorado to offer after-dark skiing.
+It's also one of a handful of resorts in Colorado to offer after-dark skiing.

 Keystone boasts three mountains full of bowls, steeps, trails, a lift-served tubing hill and one of the state's longest ski days.
 Skiers can watch the sun set at 11,000 feet and ski into the night.
 After a day on the slopes, a moonlight gondola ride takes you to the top of North Peak for a romantic dinner at Alpenglow Stube.